 CAM and Ares Capital are collectively referred to as the Advisors.
-CAM oversees the management of the Fund's activities and is responsible for making investment decisions for the Fund's portfolio with recommendations and relative value opportunities throughout the entire global credit spectrum.
-There can be no assurance that the Fund will achieve its investment objective.
+CAM oversees the management of the Fund's activities and is responsible for making investment decisions for the Fund's portfolio with recommendations and support from adjusted returns across various market cycles by investing in a diversified portfolio of liquid and illiquid asset classes.
+The Fund seeks to capitalize on market inefficiencies and relative value opportunities throughout the entire global credit spectrum.
+There can be no assurance that the Fund will achieve its nere can be no assurance that the Fund will achieve investment objective.